-Address standardization is "the process of changing addresses to adhere to USPS standards."
+Address Standardization is "the process of changing addresses to adhere to USPS standards."
 Or, in countries outside of the United States, it is the process of modifying addresses to adhere to the official postal format of the country in which the address is located.

-ZIP Code APIs
+USPS ZIP Code APIs

 Because ZIP Codes are only used in the United States, a true ZIP Code API will only provide ZIP Code data for addresses located in the US.
 However, many people mistakenly use the term "ZIP Code" to refer to "postal codes" in countries outside the United States.
 Consequently, many address validation services also provide postal code data for addresses outside of the United States, just like they provide ZIP Code data for US addresses.

-USPS ZIP Code lookup API
+ZIP Code lookup API by USPS

 Among the various address APIs it offers, the USPS also offers a ZIP Code lookup API.
 This API will return the ZIP Code and ZIP Code +4 that corresponds to a given address.
 It will also provide this data for a given city and state combo.

 The benefit of using this API is that it's free!
 The downside to using it is that it suffers from the same downfalls that almost all of the USPS APIs struggle with.

 It is poorly documented, which can make implementation difficult.
 Also, it is not really supported.
 So, when you encounter a problem that is not covered in the inadequate documentation, you're going to have a hard time actually speaking with someone at the USPS who can actually help you fix the problem.
 And that's if the problem is on YOUR end.
 Because guess what?
 Just like all of the USPS APIs, the ZIP Code API struggles with frequent downtime.

 And, on top of all this, it can only process up to 5 lookups per request.
 When it's working of course.